 YMMV on whether or not the process of magic and training that is done to captive children to create Mord-Sith counts as brainwashing or not.

 Golems, have a mixed attitude to this.
 They continue to bring buckets of water from a well until everything is flooded if no one tells them to stop (arguably they do this as an act of rebellion: they aren't expected to think, and so they don't).
 Feet of Clay revolved around a group of golems creating a golem king to lead them to freedom - then selling him, because a golem must have a master.
-Those that are freed continue to work all the time, except for periodic times when they gather and do nothing, because they're not tools.
+Those that are freed continue to work all the time, except for periodic holy days were they rest, because they're not tools.
 One golem upon death elected to remain in the eternal desert rather than travel it to another destination as most people do, considering an empty plain with nothing to do and no orders to follow freedom.

 Also deconstructed by the slaves of Discworld's Ancient-Greece-like nation of Ephebe, where a slave has much better living and working conditions than a poor free man.
 In fact, the only reason Ephebean slaves want to buy their freedom is so they can have to option of owning slaves of their own.